WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupTails.md

 or
 [https://www.wasabiwallet.io/#download](https://www.wasabiwallet.io/#download)

-Verify the PGP signature of the downloaded package, the zkSNACKs' PGP key fingerprint is:
+Verify the PGP signature of the downloaded package, the zkSNACKs' PGP public key fingerprint is:
 <br>
 `${zksnacksPublicKeyFingerprint}`